immortalmind2016/air-quality/README.md

 - It's something like a health check for the external provider to make sure that it's up and running
 - implementation is close to circuit breaker pattern

-### the flow
+#### flow
+- The cron job will push a job to the queue every 1 minute.
-- Invoke a function to call the external provider.
+- The queue consumer will invoke the job and fetch the air information from the external provider.
+- If the external provider is up, the queue consumer will store the air information in the database.
-- If the external provider is up and running, redis queue will be resumed.
+- If the external provider is down, the queue consumer will pause the queue.
+- We will check the status of the external provider every 30 minutes.
+  - If the external provider is up, we will resume the queue.
-- If the external provider is down, redis queue will be paused.
+  - If the external provider is down, we will keep the queue paused.

 ## Redis Queue
 - We are using bull queue based on redis to handle the cron jobs.